linux-helper/-amber/README.md

-sup its Кys this is amy decompiled and probably modified
+sup its Кys this is amy decompiled and probably modified after some time <3